LGBTQ rights in Qatar: Living conditions

 In 2016, an opinion piece that appeared in the outlet Doha News by a gay Qatari man under the pseudonym Majid Al-Qatari that described being gay in Qatar as "jarring" and spoke of the "irreparable damage to [his] mental health", was criticised for "allowing the topic of 'homosexuality' in Qatar to be discussed".
 It was met with extremely strong reactions.

-In 2018, nine entire articles covering gay and transgender rights published from April to July, including a discussion of LGBT rights in Africa, criticism of the US military's transgender ban and a retrospective about a 1973 fire that killed 32 people at a New Orleans gay bar, were censored from the Doha edition of The New York Times International Edition.
+In 2018, nine entire articles covering gay and transgender rights published from April to July, including a discussion of LGBTQ rights in Africa, criticism of the US military's transgender ban and a retrospective about a 1973 fire that killed 32 people at a New Orleans gay bar, were censored from the Doha edition of The New York Times International Edition.
 The Government Communications Office for the State of Qatar issued a statement pledging to investigate the matter.

-In 2018, Tom Bosworth, an openly gay British race walker, said that he was ready to risk prison to defend LGBT rights in Qatar during the 2019 World Championships in Athletics.
+In 2018, Tom Bosworth, an openly gay British race walker, said that he was ready to risk prison to defend LGBTQ rights in Qatar during the 2019 World Championships in Athletics.
 He finished seventh at the 2019 World Championships.

-In June 2019, although the laws in Qatar still criminalise homosexuality, its international pubcaster Al Jazeera Media Network's AJ+ marked the month as LGBTQ Pride Month with a tweet about speaking to the cast of Queer Eye on LGBT issues.
-This led many online users to point out online the paradox that AJ+ discusses and encourages recognition of gay rights outside Qatar, while Qatar censors LGBT content.
+In June 2019, although the laws in Qatar still criminalise homosexuality, its international pubcaster Al Jazeera Media Network's AJ+ marked the month as LGBTQ Pride Month with a tweet about speaking to the cast of Queer Eye on LGBTQ issues.
+This led many online users to point out the paradox that AJ+ discusses and encourages recognition of gay rights outside Qatar, while Qatar censors LGBTQ content.

-In February 2020, Northwestern University in Qatar cancelled an event featuring Mashrou' Leila following anti-LGBT backlash.
+In February 2020, Northwestern University in Qatar cancelled an event featuring Mashrou' Leila following anti-LGBTQ backlash.

 In December 2021 Nasser Al Khater, the CEO of the 2022 World Cup in Qatar, said that "Nobody feels threatened here, nobody feels unsafe here" but added that " ... public display of affection is frowned upon, and that goes across the board – across the board.
 Qatar is a modest country ...
 They [gay people] will be coming to Qatar as fans of a soccer tournament.
 They can do whatever any other human being would do.
 What I'm saying is Qatar, from a public-display-of-affection factor, is conservative".
 The tournament organiser also welcomed Josh Cavallo, the world's only current openly gay top-flight professional soccer player, at the World Cup.
 Cavallo had said that to know that the World Cup was being held " ... in a country that doesn't support gay people and puts us at risk of our own life, that does scare me and makes me re-evaluate – is my life more important than doing something really good in my career?".